 The famous Wild Walk at The Wild Center is definitely a can’t miss attraction, but there's a new addition in town: Wild Lights.
 Recently, the campus was transformed into something that really lit up the night.
-Starting December 11, 2020 and running through March 27, 2021, visitors to the Wild Center can now walk the Wild Walk at night, accompanied by thousands of enchanting lights and immersive music.
+Starting in December and running through March, visitors to the Wild Center can now walk the Wild Walk at night, accompanied by thousands of enchanting lights and immersive music.

 Families, solo travelers, and couples alike will all find something exciting in the magical sights and sounds of Wild Lights.
 Wander through the twinkling forest and enjoy the sounds of winter as you walk along a specially curated quarter-mile looped trail.

-Wild Lights is open Fridays and Saturdays from 5 to 7 p.m.
-During Winter Week (February 12 - 20), Wild Lights will be open every day.
+Wild Lights is open Friday and Saturday evenings.
+During Winter Week in February, Wild Lights will be open every day.
 Reservations are required by everyone and must be made prior to arrival.
 If you’d like to experience The Wild Center by day as well, your daytime reservation includes Wild Lights.
 Wild Lights can also be attended without a full daytime admission.